We seek to influence the decisions and policies of people in power to address the underlying causes of poverty.

 Globally, Tearfund, our local partners, and the communities we work with, are campaigning on a wide range of poverty, human rights and environmental issues.
 For example, we are advocating for governments to reduce taxes on renewable energy technologies in several countries.
 We are also a core member of the Renew Our World campaign, which is active in 20 countries.
 This campaign is currently focused on calling for a fair recovery from the coronavirus pandemic and ensuring a sustainable future for all creation.

 It is part of the mission of the church to speak out against injustice, defend people living in poverty, hold those in power to account, and empower people to speak out for themselves.

-This is rooted in Jesus’ command to love our neighbours as ourselves (Mark 12:31).
+Our understanding of this call to responsibility is rooted in Jesus’ command to love our neighbours as ourselves (Mark 12:31).
 Love for our global neighbours can look like providing help during an emergency or empowering communities to build a better future.

 When issues of injustice are causing harm to people, love involves taking action to put things right and working to change systems, laws and attitudes.

 Tearfund has produced a toolkit for churches which covers the biblical basis for advocacy, with notes for facilitators and exercises for workshops or study groups.

 The church can play a number of strategic roles in advocacy work: